netascode/terraform-aci-nac-aci/docs/labs/guide_ansible_apic_gitlab_runner.md

 #### 5B-3) Retrieve Room ID

-The Drone pipeline will need to know the room ID in order to be able to send messages to it.
+The Gitlab pipeline will need to know the room ID in order to be able to send messages to it.
 So in the section, we will retrieve the room ID for the room we just created.
 There are multiple ways to do this (e.g postman, python, CURL...).
 In this lab guide, we will use CURL.

 Log into the Controller Virtual Machine using SSH.